sa6mwa/prokope/README.md

-The pre-mortem is not a stand-in for [wargaming](https://en.wikipedia.org/wiki/Professional_wargaming), which should have been performed after conceptualizing the Course Of Action in the previous RPM step, but it is a connected and can act as an alternative for smaller tasks or time-constraints.
+The pre-mortem is not a stand-in for [wargaming](https://en.wikipedia.org/wiki/Professional_wargaming), which should have been performed after conceptualizing the Course Of Action in the previous RPM step, but is connected and can act as an alternative for smaller tasks or time-constraints.

-Read the article [Performing a Project Premortem](https://hbr.org/2007/09/performing-a-project-premortem) by Gary Klein how to perform this, quote from the article...
+Read the article [Performing a Project Premortem](https://hbr.org/2007/09/performing-a-project-premortem) by Gary Klein how to perform this.
+Quote from the article...

 > In a premortem, team members assume that the project they are
 > planning has just failed—as so many do—and then generate plausible